 READ MORE – Paris Museum Pass Review

-If you want to visit only few Paris attractions but still you hate the idea of wasting your time waiting in line, probably the best option for you is to buy separate Paris skip the line tickets or tours.
+If you want to visit only few Paris monuments or attractions but still you hate the idea of wasting your time waiting in line, probably the best option for you is to buy separate Paris skip the line tickets or tours.
 We recommend buying Skip the Line Eiffel Tower and Louvre Tickets online.
 Also, the Paris Catacombs Tour Skip the Line is worth the investment.
-More about Eiffel Tower Tickets, Skip the Line Louvre or Paris Catacombs here.

 The Louvre Museum

 If you are a museum lover, there are 99% of chances that you may want to visit the Louvre Museum.
+Visiting one of the biggest museums in the world spontaneously is not a very good idea, it is better to have a plan.
 Check our Louvre post below and plan your visit like a pro.

 If you are traveling with kids, a quirky way to visit the Louvre Museum is through a treasure hunt.
 In the end, the Louvre Museum can also be a fun family activity in Paris.

 Unique Things to Do in Paris /Paris Off the Beaten Path

 Apart from the top sights in Paris, there are other fantastic, sometimes quirky, things to do and visit up and down the city.
 On this blog, we spend lots of time exploring these unusual things to do in Paris.
 Check our proposals and explore Paris Off the Beaten Path.

 Best Day Trips from Paris /Best Paris Day Tours

 If you have a couple of extra days in the city, visit the surroundings of Paris.
 There are lots of cute places around Paris, very easy to reach by public transportation.